 Placental abruption (or "abruptio placentae" or accidental hemorrhage) is a premature separation of a placenta.
 A partial placental abruption is where a portion of the placenta detaches from the uterus.
 It begins with bleeding underneath the placenta.
 The real issue that's very difficult to determine is what actually causes the bleeding to occur.

 Placental abruption is most common during the third trimester of pregnancy, but it can occur as early as 20 weeks.
 When a placenta ruptures, the connection with the fetus is broken, depriving the fetus of essential nutrients and oxygen, its waste disposal system and its protection against infection.

 This can cause distress for the mother and birth injuries or death to the child.
 Placenta previa is sometimes confused with placental abruption, but they are very different.
 With placenta previa, the placenta partially or entirely covers the cervix.
 The common thread is the concern about bleeding.

 Our lawyers see cases where the doctors were negligent in failing to diagnose and treat a placental abruption.
-In many cases, an abruption calls for emergency measures, usually an immediate caesarean delivery.
+In many cases, an abruption calls for emergency measures, usually an immediate cesarean delivery.
 The failure to diagnose a placental abruption and take immediate action can endanger both the mother and baby.